cpp-sintaxis-basica

 }

-C++ is a case-sensitive language, which means it distinguishes between uppercase and lowercase.
+C++ is a case-sensitive language, meaning it distinguishes between uppercase and lowercase.
 For example, variable, Variable, and VARIABLE would be three distinct identifiers.

 int age = 25;